-- O Shall follow the Occupational Safety and Health Administration guidelines for the training as listed in Standard 29 CFR 1910.1030(g)(2) - o The OSHA Standard spells out the content of the training. - o Training must be done annually (OSHA requirement).
+- Shall follow the Occupational Safety and Health Administration guidelines for the training as listed in Standard 29 CFR 1910.1030(g)(2) - The OSHA Standard spells out the content of the training. - Training must be completed upon hire and annually.